-49. The Committee is concerned about the lack of comprehensive measures ensuring data protection and the right to privacy concerning personal, medical and rehabilitation information of persons with disabilities in institutions and sheltered workshops, and the absence of confidentiality protocols concerning data protection of disability certificate holders vis-à-vis data exchange amongst institutions and service providers.

-50. The Committee recommends that the State party adopt all necessary measures, including the revision of data protection laws, to ensure the data protection and the right to privacy in hospitals, institutions and sheltered workshops, and set up data protection protocols and secured systems to guarantee the privacy of personal, health and rehabilitation information of persons with disabilities, on an equal basis with others.
+- 49. The Committee is concerned about the lack of comprehensive measures ensuring data protection and the right to privacy concerning the personal, medical and rehabilitation information of persons with disabilities in institutions and sheltered workshops, and the absence of confidentiality protocols concerning the data protection of disability certificate holders in terms of data exchange among institutions and service providers. - 50.
+The Committee recommends that the State party adopt all necessary measures, including the revision of data protection laws, to ensure data protection and the right to privacy in hospitals, institutions and sheltered workshops, and set up data protection protocols and secure systems to guarantee the privacy of the personal, health and rehabilitation information of persons with disabilities, on an equal basis with others.

-Respect for the home and family (art.
+Respect for home and the family (art.
 23)

-- 51. The Committee is concerned about certain provisions of the Civil Code BGB, which may lead to violations of the rights of persons with disabilities, in particular persons with psychosocial and persons with intellectual disabilities, to home and family life, namely: - (a) Section 1304 of the Civil Code BGB, which prohibits a person who is "incapable of contracting" to enter into marriage; - (b) Section 1673 of the Civil Code BGB, which determines the suspension of the parental custody of persons who are "incapable of contracting"; - (c) Section 1748 of the Civil Code BGB, which foresees substituted consent for adoption in cases of parents' "serious psychological illness or a particularly serious mental or psychological handicap"; - (d) Section 1905 of the Civil Code BGB, which foresees the possibility of sterilization of a person under custodianship without free and informed consent. - 52.
-The Committee recommends that the State party revise the Civil Code BGB and abolish all provisions which may restrict persons with disabilities' full enjoyment and exercise of the right to marriage, parenthood and reproductive rights and to promote the supported decision-making model in all matters related to home and family life.
+- 51. The Committee is concerned about certain provisions of the German Civil Code that may lead to violations of the rights of persons with disabilities, in particular persons with intellectual and/or psychosocial disabilities, to home and family life, namely: - (a) Section 1304, which prohibits a person who is "incapable of contracting" to enter into marriage; - (b) Section 1673, which determines the suspension of the parental custody of persons who are "incapable of contracting"; - (c) Section 1748, which foresees substituted consent for adoption in cases of parents' "serious psychological illness or a particularly serious mental or psychological handicap"; - (d) Section 1905, which foresees the possibility of sterilization of persons under custodianship without their free and informed consent. - 52.
+The Committee recommends that the State party revise the German Civil Code and abolish all provisions that may restrict the full enjoyment and exercise of the right to marriage and parenthood and reproductive rights of persons with disabilities and that the State party promote the supported decision-making model in all matters related to home and family life.